FutureFacts/hvc-gasfles/readme.md

 ## Locations and Files
 - _/notebooks_ contains several jupyter notebooks with data processing and model training.

-It might be easier to train in a different shell as the pandas package versions required for transformer training can clash with the packages required for the docker image that needs to run in the server environment.
+ *It might be easier to train in a different shell than the rest of the project, since the pandas package version required for transformer training can clash with the packages required for the docker image that needs to run in the server environment.

-After getting the performance you want on the testset with your model, you can use the checkpoint of the model for inference on the videostream with the scripts below.
+After getting the performance you want on the testset with your model, you can use the checkpoint of the model for inference on the videostream with the scripts below and store it in _/models_

 - _process_stream.py_ is the main script where the model is invoked on the frames of the videostream for detection.
 Detections are recorded in a csv file and the detection frames are stored in /docker_output.
 The script sends an email through SMTP to HVC members that are interested every day with the count of that day.